PrintSpool/PrintSpool/README.md

 Get started at [https://tegapp.io]

-Note: Teg is an early-access alpha in active development.
-Please be aware that it may have substantial bugs.
+**Warning:** Teg is in active development and not yet production-ready.
+It may have substantial bugs.

-Last but not least if you find any please me know in the issues!
+If you find any please me know in the issues!
 Even if it is a known issue an upvote for the bug helps me prioritize what to work on next.

 ## Dev Environment